-Cospas-Sarsat will typically issue a unique TAC number for each beacon model.
+Cospas-Sarsat will typically issue a unique TAC number(s) for each beacon model(s) (or beacon model family) (See section 1.3).
+Each individual beacon model design may be assigned to a unique certification TAC number, however beacon models in a beacon model family may be assigned to the one TAC or multiple TACs, as deemed appropriate.
 The approved beacon models associated with a TAC number are documented by the Secretariat and identified on the Cospas-Sarsat web-site.